codecaine-zz/markdown_tutorials/README.md

 - Stats summary: total tutorials, total categories, and the time since the latest update
 - Quick actions: focus the sidebar search and open a random tutorial
 - Browse by category: top-level folders with tutorial counts
-- Recently added: most recently updated tutorials with “time ago” labels
+- Recently added: most recently updated tutorials with "time ago" labels

 These sections are generated dynamically from the `tutorials/` directory.